rofernan42/Project42_ft_services/README.md

 The images must be built by ourselves, the usage of already built images (e.g. using DockerHub) is forbidden.

 The services that need to be developped:
-- the Kubernetes web dashboard to manage the cluster
+- the Kubernetes web dashboard to manage the cluster.
-- a Load Balancer (MetalLB)
+- a Load Balancer (MetalLB).
 - a Nginx server on ports 80 (http) and 443 (https).
 Port 80 should be a systematic redirection of type 301 to 443.
 The Nginx container must be accessed by logging into SSH.
 - a FTPS server listening on port 21.
 - a WordPress listening on port 5050, with a MySQL database (both in separate containers).
 The WordPress will have serveral users and an administrator.